sujaypatil96/RNAseq_tutorial/README.md

 ### 7. **HiSat2 or STAR comparison**
 - Choose 3-4 of your samples.
 Align with HiSat2 or STAR.
 Compare alignment metrics with TopHat2 output for these same files.

-For this comparison will be using sample #20 and #35 from the MID_BRAAK group, and sample #5 and #6, as can be seen in the tables in [Module 0 Section 1](https://github.com/sujaypatil96/rnaseq-pipeline#1-biologyintroduction).
+For this comparison will be using sample #20 and #35 from the MID_BRAAK group, and sample #5 and #6 from the LATE_BRAAK group, as can be seen in the tables in [Module 0 Section 1](https://github.com/sujaypatil96/rnaseq-pipeline#1-biologyintroduction).

 - Should include graphs (of your choice) comparing mean for both methods evaluating:
 i. % Alignment (# aligned reads / # initial reads)